-- The Spirit Catches You & You Fall Down: This book recounts the tragic cultural story of a Hmong family stuck in the American medical system without cultural mediators and very few interpreters.
+- "The Spirit Catches You & You Fall Down" by: Anne Fadiman: This book recounts the tragic cultural story of a Hmong family stuck in the American medical system without cultural mediators and very few interpreters.
 (A must-read for medical interpreters!)

-- Found in Translations: Stories from 'the field' of how interpretations, and life as an interpreter, affects our lives.
+- "Found in Translation" by: Nataly Kelly & Jost Zetzsche: Stories from 'the field' of how interpretations, and life as an interpreter, affects our lives.

-- Nine Hills to Nambonkaha: This book is the story of a Peace Corps volunteer's immersion into the culture of the Ivory Coast of Africa.
+- "Nine Hills to Nambonkaha" by: Sarah Erdman: This book is the story of a Peace Corps volunteer's immersion into the culture of the Ivory Coast of Africa.

-- On Golden Mountain: The book in the story of one Chinese-American's family history and their integration into American life through work and community over two generations.
+- "On Golden Mountain" by: Lisa See & Kate Reading: The book in the story of one Chinese-American's family history and their integration into American life through work and community over two generations.

-- Ethics for the Real World: This book examines the core of our value system, challenges us to analyze why we believe what we do, write out a personal moral code, and apply it to our behavior as professionals. *This is an ethics study specialization for those who need it, in addition to RID Professional Studies CEU credit.
+- "Ethics for the Real World" by: Ronald A Howard & Clinton D Korver*: This book examines the core of our value system, challenges us to analyze why we believe what we do, write out a personal moral code, and apply it to our behavior as professionals. *(This is an Ethics Study specialization credit)

-- Winning Sounds Like This: A Season with the Women's Basketball Team at Gallaudet": This book is an inside view of the record-breaking 1998-1999 Deaf women's basketball team and Gallaudet staff who supported them.
+- "Winning Sounds Like This: A Season with the Women's Basketball Team at Gallaudet" by Wayne Coffey: This book is an inside view of the record-breaking 1998-1999 Deaf women's basketball team and Gallaudet staff who supported them.
 Their stories examine Deaf culture, education, personal histories of family, language, oppression and the tenacity required to keep pushing through a world of hearing people triumphing over their assumptions about what it means to be Deaf.